The ideal environment for politicians

 10. Political education (politics as service)

-12. Right to Information Law should be allowed to work fully to guard against procurement breaches among others
+12. Right to Information Law should be allowed to work fully to guard against procurement breeches among others

 14. Appointment of Public/Political Office holders should solely be on merit.
-I mean professional experience and competence should be the basis for an appointment instead of political patronage.
+I mean professional experience and competence should be the basis for appointment instead of the political patronage.